 Princeton Battlefield State Park

-For the history buffs in your family, a stone patio at the Park commemorates the grave of 21 British and 15 American soldiers who died during the Battle of Princeton.
+For the history buffs in your family, a stone patio signifies the grave of 21 British and 15 American soldiers who died during the Battle of Princeton.
 Alfred Noyes wrote a poem about the site known as the “fiercest fight of its size.”

 500 Mercer Road, Princeton, NJ 08540